Alan Greenspan: Before the Federal Reserve

 During his economics studies at New York University, Greenspan worked under Eugene Banks, a managing director at the Wall Street investment bank Brown Brothers Harriman, in the firm's equity research department.
 From 1948 to 1953, Greenspan worked as an analyst at the National Industrial Conference Board (currently known as the Conference Board), a business- and industry-oriented think tank in New York City.

 From 1955 to 1987, Greenspan was chairman and president of Townsend-Greenspan & Co., Inc., an economics consulting firm in New York City.
 His 32-year stint there was interrupted only from 1974 to 1977, when he served as chairman of the Council of Economic Advisers, under President Gerald Ford.

-In mid-1968, Greenspan agreed to serve as Richard Nixon's coordinator on domestic policy in the nomination campaign.
-Greenspan has also served as a corporate director for Aluminum Company of America (Alcoa); Automatic Data Processing; Capital Cities/ABC, Inc.; General Foods; J.P.
+In mid-1968, Greenspan agreed to serve as Richard Nixon's coordinator on domestic policy in the latter's campaign for the Republican nomination for President of the United States.
+Greenspan also served as a corporate director for Aluminum Company of America (Alcoa); Automatic Data Processing; Capital Cities/ABC, Inc.; General Foods; J.P.
 Morgan & Co.; Morgan Guaranty Trust Company; Mobil Corporation; and the Pittston Company.
 He was a director of the Council on Foreign Relations foreign policy organization between 1982 and 1988.
 He also served as a member of the influential Washington-based financial advisory body, the Group of Thirty.